-Our draft model is able to predict growth and, after a small amount of curation, successfully predicts methane production using reasonable methanogenesis pathways.
-However, the biochemical representation of metabolism is incomplete in this model, due to possibly incorrect annotations and incomplete representation of archaeal metabolism in the ModelSEED biochemistry database and the SEED subsystems.
-This will be the focus of our work going forward.
+Our draft model was able to predict growth and, after a small amount of curation, successfully predict methane production using reasonable methanogenesis pathways.
+However, the biochemical representation of metabolism was incomplete in this model, due to possibly incorrect annotations and incomplete representation of archaeal metabolism in the ModelSEED biochemistry database and the SEED subsystems.
+This is the current focus of our work.

 We are aware of a recently published metabolic model of M. maripaludis (Goyal, et al., Mol Biosyst, Feb 20, 2014).
 This offers a possibility of accelerating our work.
 However, we have found numerous problems with that model, including incorrect methanogenesis pathways, which demonstrate that further curation is necessary.
 We are currently in the process of curating our draft model with using information from citations in the published model, biochemical databases such as MetaCYC and other literature sources that were not identified in the published model to improve the quality of the network.
-We are also combing through our in process M. maripaludis model iteratively with M. maripaludis expert John Leigh, a process we have followed earlier in high quality reconstructions of other methanogens (Benedict et al., 2012, J Bacteriol, 194(4):855-65 and Gonnerman et al, 2013, Biotech J, 8(9):1070-9).
+We are also combing through our M. maripaludis model iteratively with M. maripaludis expert John Leigh, a process we have followed earlier in high quality reconstructions of other methanogens (Benedict et al., 2012, J Bacteriol, 194(4):855-65 and Gonnerman et al, 2013, Biotech J, 8(9):1070-9).
+Through these interactions with Dr. Leigh, we have updated ATP metabolism and added specific ferredoxin types to more accurately represent the M. maripaludis electron transport chain.
+Furthermore, we have identified and corrected numerous incorrect gene annotations in the draft model, improving our network’s accuracy while adding over 20% more genes to our model.

 At present, we have curated the metabolic pathways for generation of precursor metabolites and energy fermentation, including glycolysis, methanogenesis, pentose phosphate pathways, chemoautotrophic energy metabolism and hydrogen production.
+We have also altered the model to correct formate catabolism for methane production and add the acetate uptake pathway.
 In this case, databases such as BioCyc, KEGG, NCBI and Brenda are used, and much more accurate information is being drawn from the literature about the strain (Hendrickson et al., 2004, J Bacteriol, 186(20):6956-696 and Hendrickson et al., 2007, PNAS 104(21):8930-4).
 Once the quality of the network is sufficient, we will perform simulations to aid strain design efforts.
 The curation confirms that the methanogenesis pathway, for which there are obvious flaw in the published model, is a key point, not only to methane production, but also to the growth and survival of the strain as part of the core carbon metabolism.

 Milestones 3.1- 3.2: